nixworks/public/news/2011/12/8/index.md

 ##### Philippines
 ### [Philippines officials claim that the People's Republic of China has executed a Filipino man for drug trafficking despite a plea for clemency from the President of the Philippines Benigno Aquino III on humanitarian grounds. ](/news/2011/12/8/philippines-officials-claim-that-the-people-s-republic-of-china-has-executed-a-filipino-man-for-drug-trafficking-despite-a-plea-for-clemency.md)
-_Context: President, China, Philippines, Filipino, his predecessor, drug trafficking_
+_Context: Filipino, Philippines, drug trafficking, China, his predecessor, President_

 ##### Russia
 ### [Russian Prime Minister Vladimir Putin accuses the United States of sponsoring the opposition in the country, following protests over the outcome of the recent elections. ](/news/2011/12/8/russian-prime-minister-vladimir-putin-accuses-the-united-states-of-sponsoring-the-opposition-in-the-country-following-protests-over-the-out.md)
-_Context: United States, Vladimir Putin, parliamentary elections, Russia_
+_Context: parliamentary elections, United States, Vladimir Putin, Russia_

 ##### Iran
 ### [Iranian state television shows footage of a United States Lockheed Martin RQ-170 Sentinel drone that its forces claim to have shot down. ](/news/2011/12/8/iranian-state-television-shows-footage-of-a-united-states-lockheed-martin-rq-170-sentinel-drone-that-its-forces-claim-to-have-shot-down.md)
-_Context: Lockheed Martin RQ-170 Sentinel, Iran, United States_
+_Context: Lockheed Martin RQ-170 Sentinel, United States, Iran_

 ##### Japan
 ### [The Government of Japan apologizes to Canada over the treatment of Canadian POWs during World War II. ](/news/2011/12/8/the-government-of-japan-apologizes-to-canada-over-the-treatment-of-canadian-pows-during-world-war-ii.md)
-_Context: Japan, World War II, POWs, Canadian_
+_Context: Canadian, Japan, POWs, World War II_

 ##### Serial killer
 ### [British serial killer Robert Black is sentenced to a minimum of 25 years imprisonment for the 1981 murder of Northern Ireland schoolgirl Jennifer Cardy. ](/news/2011/12/8/british-serial-killer-robert-black-is-sentenced-to-a-minimum-of-25-years-imprisonment-for-the-1981-murder-of-northern-ireland-schoolgirl-jen.md)